andock/andock/docs/getting-started/cloud.md

 fin andock build deploy
 ```

-## Congratulations, the deployment has finished!
+## Congratulations, the deployment is finished!

 Now you can open `http://master.demo-project.YOUR-IP.sslip.io` to check the deployed demo site.